 The mobility scooter chassis is NOT included in the kits, so the customer needs to source and purchase their own scooter, but if you cannot source your own, please contact us and we will try to help you find one.
 We also try to keep a couple of suitable pre-owned mobility scooters in stock for sale, but customers must be able to collect it from our office in Bromsgrove with their kit, as we cannot send via courier.

-The mobility scooter we recommend has been manufactured for many years and can normally be purchased second hand for between £150 and £300 from internet auction and sales websites such as eBay, gumtree or preloved, or local papers, local dealers etc.
+The mobility scooter we recommend has been manufactured for many years and can normally be purchased second hand for between £200 and £400 (depending on the condition) from internet auction and sales websites such as eBay, Gumtree or Preloved, or local papers, local dealers etc.